gkirgizov/coderules-lambdacalc-docs/TypeAnnotations.md

 Before the check the universal types are instantiated (i.e. type variables in them are substituted for fresh logical variables).
 Then we proceed with recursive subsumption check on these instantiated types.
 The most important part comes after that: we need to check that the types, to which type variables are instantiated, are valid and consistent.
 The required checks differ for these two rules.
-That's where the assymetric nature of relation manifests itself.
+That's where the asymmetric nature of relation manifests itself.
 For details, the reader can proceed to an example for polymorphic pair types described below or, for a full treatment, to the original paper.[^spjones2007]

 ![](img/subsumption_Forall.png)